September Days: Events of September Days

 A terrible panic in Baku ensued once the Turks entered the city.
 The Armenians crowded the harbor in a frantic effort to escape.
-Regular Ottoman troops were not allowed to enter the city for two days, so that the local irregulars – bashibozuks – would conduct looting and pillaging.
+Regular Ottoman troops were not allowed to enter the city for two days, so that the local irregulars would conduct looting and pillaging.
 Despite this order, regular Ottoman troops participated alongside the irregulars and the Azeris of Baku in the plundering, who then turned their fury against the city's Armenian population.
 Calls by the German officers attached to the Ottoman command staff to treat the local population with leniency were ignored by the Ottoman commanders.
 The man in charge of posts and telegraphs in Baku, one of those who negotiated the surrender of the city and vainly tried to prevent the worst excesses, noted:

 On September 16, the Ottoman divisions formally entered the city in a victory parade reviewed by Ottoman High Command.
 Baku would subsequently be proclaimed as the capital of the newly established Azerbaijani Republic.

 Estimates of the dead range from 10,000 to 30,000 Armenians.
-According to a special commission formed by the Armenian National Council (ANC), a total of 8,988 ethnic Armenians were massacred, among which were 5,248 Armenian inhabitants of Baku, 1,500 Armenian refugees from other parts of the Caucasus who were in Baku, and 2,240 Armenians whose corpses were found in the streets but whose identities were never established.
-According to Hrant Avetisian up to 50,000 of Baku's 70,000–80,000 person Armenian community were killed and deported.
-According to the Armenian Genocide Museum, Armenians in Baku numbered 88,673 in 1918—29,063 of whom were massacred.
-Moreover, 9,000 "young" Armenians were sent into forced labour in the Mughan Steppe, however, only 400 returned.
+According to a special commission formed by the Armenian National Council, a total of 8,988 ethnic Armenians were massacred, among which were 5,248 Armenian inhabitants of Baku, 1,500 Armenian refugees from other parts of the Caucasus who were in Baku, and 2,240 Armenians whose corpses were found in the streets but whose identities were never established.The Armenian Genocide Museum provides an exact number of 29,063 for the number of dead in the massacres (from a total Armenian population of 88,673).
+Moreover, 9,000 young Armenians were sent into forced labor on the Mughan Steppe, however, only 400 returned.